La huella del crimen: La huella del crimen 2

+Account of the murder of Carmen Broto, a luxury prostitute, in 1949 in Barcelona.
+It stars Silvia Tortosa as Carmen Broto, Sergi Mateu as Jesús Gimeno López and Ángel de Andrés López as Ramón Muñoz.

 Lovers

 Lovers was initially intended as the last episode of the second season to be titled Los Amantes de Tetuán, but its director Vicente Aranda proposed, and Televisión Española agreed, to expand the script and turn it into a feature film for its theatrical release.
 The film accounts a crime committed by a couple living in the district of Tetuán de las Victorias in Madrid whose tragic outcome took place in La Canal, near Burgos in 1949.
 Starring Victoria Abril, Jorge Sanz and Maribel Verdú, it was theatrically released on 12 April 1991.

 Among many accolades received, the film won the Goya Award for Best Film and Aranda won the Goya Award for Best Director at the 6th Goya Awards.
 The film entered competition at the 41st Berlin International Film Festival where Abril won the Silver Bear for Best Actress.